 Write down your questions so you remember to ask them during your visits.

 - Rest and sleep: Rest and sleep may help you get better faster.

 - Drink plenty of liquids: Ask your primary healthcare provider how much liquid to drink each day and which liquids are best for you.
 This can help prevent dehydration.

 - Wash your hands often: Use soap and water.
 Use gel hand cleanser when there is no soap and water available.
 Do not touch your eyes, nose, or mouth unless you have washed your hands first.

-- Cover your mouth when you sneeze or cough: Cough into a tissue or your shirtsleeve so you do not spread germs from your hands.
+- Cover your mouth when you sneeze or cough: Cough into a tissue so you do not spread germs from your hands.

 - Clean shared items: Clean table surfaces, doorknobs, and light switches with a germ-killing cleaner.
 Do not share towels, silverware, and dishes with people who are sick.
 Wash bed sheets, towels, silverware, and dishes with soap and water.

 - Wear a face mask: Wear a mask over your mouth and nose if you have H1N1 influenza or are near anyone who has H1N1 influenza.
 Ask where to buy single-use masks.

 - Stay home if you are sick: Stay away from others as much as possible while you recover.

 - Influenza vaccine: This vaccine helps prevent influenza (flu).
 Everyone older than age 6 months should get a yearly influenza vaccine.
 Get the vaccine as soon as it is available, usually in October or November each year.